Guinness Truffles | Decadent Chocolate

 Full disclosure: this is not my recipe.
 When Christopher and I went on our Ireland trip, we toured the Guinness storehouse and they give out free recipe cards.
 I grabbed them all in my hot little hands because I’m all for free and, oh yeah, the recipes looked awesome.

 This truffle recipe was on one of the cards.
 I also took a recipe card for a delish looking Guinness chocolate mousse.

-All that is left is to place the pans in the refrigerator to let the chocolate truffles set.
-It takes 1 – 2 long excruciating hours until you can eat one.
+Place the pan in the refrigerator and to let the truffles set.
+It takes 1 – 2 hours.

-I place the Guinness chocolate truffles on two dishes, getting ready to serve them.
+I place the Guinness chocolate truffles on a few serving plates getting ready to serve them.

 I had to bite into a chocolate truffle.

 Mmmm.
-The flavor of orange in the chocolate is simply marvelous!!
-Wait until you taste these delicious chocolate truffles.
+The flavor of orange in the chocolate is simply marvelous.
+Wait until you taste these delicious Guiness truffles.

 I hope you enjoyed this recipe.

 Please leave me a comment.
 What is your favorite truffle to eat?